sycamore-rs/sycamore/docs/posts/new-reactive-primitives.md

 That was the problem.
 It was like the thorns on the rose bush, or like a stone in the shoe.
 Reactivity was great on paper, but when implemented in Rust, it had a few unexpected gotchas.

 In the next version of Sycamore (v0.8), this issue is now fixed!
-The jest of the issue was that the closures needed to be `'static` because `Signal`s were internally reference counted and thus there was no way to tell how long a `Signal` lived.
+The gist of the issue was that the closures needed to be `'static` because `Signal`s were internally reference counted and thus there was no way to tell how long a `Signal` lived.
 Yet, most of the times, the lifetimes of signals were stacked like a tower, with the longest living `Signal` at the bottom and the shortest at the top.